 UPDATE: The state has indicated they believe they can start enforcing their law as of 6/21/18 but they have not yet announced when they will require collection.

 UPDATE: North Dakota has announced that sales tax collection will be required for remote sellers that exceed $100,000 in taxable sales or 200 transactions shipped to the state.
-If you exceed one of these thresholds, and you are not registered and collecting North Dakota sales tax, you will need to be registered and begin collecting on October 1, 2018 or 60 days after you meet the threshold, whichever is later.
+If you exceed one of these thresholds, and you are not registered and collecting North Dakota sales tax, you will need to be registered and begin collecting on October 1, 2018 or 60 days after you meet the threshold, whichever is earlier.
 Read North Dakota’s full notice here.

 To find more information for remote sellers following the Wayfair decision, visit our Remote Seller Resources page.